 The fear isn’t gory and physical however but reflects a hopeless feeling that human nature has been extinguished.
 For example, the novel describes an official language called Newspeak 新语言 whose use is compulsory and whose purpose is to reduce the number of words in the language to the smallest possible number so that people will not be able to think except in terms of concepts that the state has decided.
 Furthermore, no Party member can avoided being officially monitored and there is an electronic screen in every room that cannot be turned off, and the screen accurately transmits each sound [that it hears] to the “Thought Police”.

-Nineteen Eighty-four is Orwell’s [most] influential work.
+Nineteen Eighty-four is Orwell’s [most] enduring work.
 Not only do readers love it but it is deeply respected by scholars.
-Some of the words and phrases invented in the book, such as Big Brother 老大哥，Doublethink 双重思想, Newspeak and Thought Police, are listed in authoritative English dictionaries and are even in world circulation.
-Everybody acknowledges that Nineteen Eighty-four is an extremely physical description of totalitarianism, and is also an extremely fierce retort 反抗 to totalitarianism.
+Some of the words and phrases invented in the book, such as Big Brother 老大哥，Doublethink 双重思想, Newspeak and Thought Police 思想警察, are listed in authoritative English dictionaries and are even in world circulation.
+Everybody acknowledges that Nineteen Eighty-four is an extremely graphic description of totalitarianism, and is also an extremely fierce retort 反抗 to totalitarianism.
 The New York Times praised this book: “No other work of this generation has made us desire freedom more earnestly or loathe tyranny with such fullness.”
 Many people are convinced that “if one more person reads Orwell, there will be one more guarantee of freedom.”

 In fact, Nineteen Eighty-four isn’t purely a political novel but is a journey that asks questions about good and evil and beauty and ugliness in human nature and about reality.
 But while it cares about human nature it does not turn the novel into a dry textbook or manifesto.
 If that’s all it was it wouldn’t have attracted so many readers from all around the world.
-Even though what it talks about politics what it is really concerned about is human nature.
-Mixing and human nature together so they are inseparable is Orwell’s most successful achievement.
+Even though what it talks about is politics it is really about human nature.
+Mixing politics and human nature together so they are inseparable is Orwell’s most successful achievement.

-This is a book which reveals great truths and no matter how many times you read it you will reach a deeper understanding each time.
+This is a book which reveals deep truths and no matter how many times you read it you will reach a deeper understanding each time.
 So far as the reader is concerned, this is a challenge to his or her intelligence and is also a rare opportunity to gain wisdom.

-It’s worth noting incidentally that the comments about human nature being strangled, freedom eradicated, thought suppressed and life becoming extremely monotonous seem to have been taken from Fu Weici.
+It’s worth noting incidentally that the comments about human nature being strangled, freedom eradicated, thought suppressed and life becoming extremely monotonous seem to have been taken straight from Fu Weici.

 • The copy I bought in Yanji came with a band around it advertising Haruki Murakami’s 1Q84, which had just been published in Chinese and which it says pays homage to Nineteen Eighty-four 向乔治 奥威尔 1984 致敬。

 • Incidentally – nothing to do with China or Chinese – but I don’t think it’s widely appreciated just what a tragic figure Orwell is.
-He died at the age of 46, his first wife, Eileen O’Shaughnessy, died on the operating table aged 39, only a few months after they had adopted a baby boy, Richard Horatio Blair, and Orwell married his second wife Sonia Browell on his deathbed in University College Hospital.
+He died at the age of 46, his first wife, Eileen O’Shaughnessy, died on the operating table aged 39, only a few months after they had adopted a baby boy, Richard Horatio Blair, and Orwell married his second wife Sonia Brownell on his deathbed in University College Hospital.
 He died less than three months later.